kalnajslab-org/StratoCore_LPC/README.md

 It depends on several other source code repositories and Arduino libraries.

-For the time being, we have decided to put all of the application code, including the main board program, in the same `libraries/` directory where the Arduino IDE keeps its libraries.
+In order to play well with Arduino IDE, we have put all of the application code, including the main board program, in the same `libraries/` directory where the Arduino IDE keeps its libraries.
 This will simplify the build environment.